 The perception shift

-One retail giant leading the sustainability brigade is Walmart, which adopted its “Sustainability 360” approach in which it engaged its associates, suppliers and communities to produce and deliver sustainable products.
+One retail giant leading the sustainability brigade is Walmart, who adopted their “Sustainability 360” approach in which they engaged their associates, suppliers and communities to produce and deliver sustainable products.
 In another scenario, the Outdoor Industry Association designed Eco Index, an environmental assessment tool to boost sustainability practices.
 Through this tool, companies can benchmark and measure their environmental footprint throughout the supply chain, which helps them make informed sourcing and product lifecycle decisions and identify areas for improvement.

 Concerns related to the environment are apparent in the eco-conscious marketplace.
 Products championing sustainable consumption are becoming extremely popular in the market.
 Their message of protecting the environment for future generations is reaching the consumers.
 Over the years, a majority of consumers have realized that their purchasing behavior has a direct impact on the environment they live in and are therefore thinking about the issues that affect the environment while making purchasing decisions.
 As evident from the below survey, around 54 percent of consumers have sustainability in their mind when shopping.